premthomas/SQL-AI-Agent/README.md

 ## Sample questions and the answers
 Here are some of the sample questions that I have asked.
 I will also analyze the response.
 1. Question 1
-   Human: Who played in the finals of the event_id 6136?
+   <br>Human: Who played in the finals of the event_id 6136?
    <br>AI:
    <br>Analysis: This is an easy one.
 I provided the column name and the value.
 However, the LLM needs to identify which match is the final.
 There is no field or value in the tables mentioning if a match was a final.
 2. Question 2
-   Human: Tell me about the finals of IEM Katowice 2022
+   <br>Human: Tell me about the finals of IEM Katowice 2022
    <br>AI:
    <br>Analysis: Stepping up the difficulty.
 There is no event name stored.
 Using other information (like the URL), it is possible to get the event name
 3. Question 3
-   Human: Map that Vitality often wins and the map that they often lose
+   <br>Human: Map that Vitality often wins and the map that they often lose
    <br>AI:
    <br>Analysis: The team names can appear in one of two columns.
 Therefore the AI needs to understand Vitality is a team, and that the team name can appear in either one of the team name columns in a match record.
 4. Question 4
-   Human: G2 is playing FaZe.
+   <br>Human: G2 is playing FaZe.
 Which maps should G2 drop?
    <br>AI:
    <br>Analysis: This is prediction based on existing data.
 5. Question 5